 Clearing an engine light can be done in a few ways depending on the vehicle.

-Keep in mind unless the problem if fixed more than likely the engine light will come back on.
+Keep in mind unless the problem is fixed, more than likely, the engine light will come back on.

 Below are three ways to clear an error light on most cars and trucks built after 1996.

 Be sure to read the manual for your vehicle to be sure a method is safe to use.

 3 Ways To Reset a Check Engine Light Without an OBDII Scan Tool

 - Use a Car or Trucks Built-In Diagnostics

 How the built-in diagnostics work changes with manufacture, vehicle, year built, and so on.